Hello! I'm Sharon Ann Holgate and I'm a Freelance Science Writer and

-heart attack, as well as being used to diagnose sports injuries and I also like to write light-hearted articles - particular favourites being features for Focus magazine on the World's most useless inventions, and the science and history of toilet paper, which I Evans on his BBC Radio2 Drivetime show!
+heart attack, as well as being used to diagnose sports injuries and and like to write light-hearted articles - particular favourites being features for Focus magazine on the World's most useless inventions, and the science and history of toilet paper, which I discussed with Chris Evans on his BBC Radio2 Drivetime show!